 Don’t Ignore Advice: Listen to Them and Think for Yourself

 Many people will come to you and offer their life experiences when you’re a to-be-mom.
 While some of them can be great for your upcoming newborn, not all advice will be as effective.
 If the baby’s born, don’t try to experiment with them following different advice.

 We’d suggest you use maternal instincts and choose what’s right for your newborn.
 But don’t ignore advice — that doesn’t look good on you.
 Instead, listen to what everyone has to say, and then go with what your instinct tells you.
 In most cases, your instinct is right.

 Just because you’re a mother now doesn’t mean you should keep looking after the baby 24/7 — you have a life too!
 So share the responsibilities with your partner, and try to find happiness amidst the hectic task of handling your newborn.

-When you’re a mom, you’d want to share stories related to your child with other moms, too, so you should socialize more than ever.
+When you’re a mom, you’d want to share stories about your child with other moms, too, so you should socialize more than ever.
 Talk to the neighborhood moms, maybe join a book club and communicate!

-Keep good care of your health, stay nourished, and take lots of photos of your baby — you’re going to love them when the child grows up!
+Keep good care of your health, stay nourished, and take lots of photos of your baby — you’ll love them when the child grows up!

 The term ‘perfect mother’ is a myth because nobody’s perfect.
-So don’t feel bad whenever you see the photo of a happy couple with their baby— they too faced similar problems as you did!
+So don’t feel bad whenever you see a photo of a happy couple with their baby— they, too, faced similar problems as you did!

-So in simpler words, do not compare your baby with any other babies.
-Your newborn is the best baby in the world — keep this in mind all the time.
+So, do not compare your baby with any other babies.
+Your newborn is the best baby in the world — always keep this in mind.

 We hope the advice we’ve provided was worth your time.
-Best of luck on parenthood and the newborn!
+Best of luck with parenthood and the newborn!